 Let your mind wonder, with a hot cuppa and some soothing music as you browse our Autumn Arrivals, Lake District cottages waiting for you this autumn.

-In today’s hyper connected world, it’s very easy to breeze past some of the simple things that, if we were to be more mindful of, would bring us pleasure and health benefits.
+In today’s hyper connected world, it’s very easy to breeze past some of the simple things.
+Ones that, if we were more mindful of, would bring us pleasure and health benefits.

-This autumn, the Forestry Commission have teamed up with mental health charity Mind to raise awareness of the health benefits of connecting with our beautiful forests and woodlands as a way of awakening our senses and becoming more self-aware and mindful.
+This autumn, the Forestry Commission have teamed up with mental health charity Mind.
+They are working to raise awareness of the health benefits of connecting with our beautiful forests and woodlands.
+This is a way of awakening our senses and becoming more self-aware and mindful.

 Sight is our dominant sense and a walk in an autumn wood greets us with a large blaze of oranges, reds and yellows, all of which are uplifting colours.
 They stimulate the mind and are associated with vitality, optimism and joy.